Travels from Atlanta, Georgia, USA

 Vernice’s book, Zero to Breakthrough tells her extraordinary life story and the philosophy behind her success.
 She has been invited to speak to numerous prestigious leadership conferences and Fortune 500 companies.
 Her story has been featured on Oprah, CNN, Tavis Smiley, NPR and many other broadcast, print and online media.
 She has been awarded two honorary doctorates and also been honored for her work with STEM (Science, Technology, Engineering and Mathematics).

-When Vernice finally earned her wings in July 2001, the ambitious pilot ranked No. 1 out her class of 12 and of the last 200 to graduate.
-She made the Naval Air Station’s prestigious Commodore’s List, received the Academic Achievement Award and was her classes top graduate and went on to make history as the Marine Corps’ first African-American female pilot.
+With the aviation seed in full bloom, Vernice was commissioned as a Second Lieutenant in the Marine Corps on December 12, 1998 and on her way to flight school.
+When Vernice finally earned her wings in July 2001, the ambitious pilot ranked No. 1 out of both her class of 12 and of the last 200 to graduate.
+She made the Naval Air Station’s prestigious Commodore’s List, received the Academic Achievement Award, was the top graduate in her class, and went on to make history as the Marine Corps’ first African American female pilot.

-After flight school, Vernice was stationed at Marine Corps Base Camp Pendleton near San Diego, CA, piloting the AH-1W Super Cobra attack helicopter.
-During Operation Iraqi Freedom, she was recognized as America’s first African-American female combat pilot.
+Deployed as part of Operation Iraqi Freedom in 2003, Vernice was recognized by the Department of Defense as America’s first African American female combat pilot.
 Vernice flew above the deserts of Iraq in her missile-equipped attack helicopter, engaging the enemy and scouting the roads from her cockpit, making sure they were safe for her fellow Marines and soldiers on the ground.
-She has completed 2 combat tours of duty in the Gulf.

 Vernice "FlyGirl" Armour has pretty much been there and done it all; the first African American woman in the Nashville Police Department motorcycle squad, the first African American female Combat Pilot, a professional football player along the way… but her question is, why don't you believe you can achieve like she has?
 She sets out her philosophy that if you allow yourself to have “Permission to Engage": “We are the bombs, bullets, missiles, just waiting to be loaded up for that next mission, to do what we are called to do.
 At what point do we choose to engage, and how are we engaging?"